 Let’s look at each stage of the journey mapping procedure in detail.

-Customer segmentation helps segregate customers into different segments and hyper-target them with tailored offerings.
+Customer segmentation helps segregate customers into segments and hyper-target them with tailored offerings.
 This helps brands focus their marketing efforts on somebody rather than just anybody, ultimately revving up their competitive positioning.

 Also read: What Are Customer Touchpoints – And Why They Matter

-Understanding your customer’s journey can be an eye-opening experience for you.
+Anticipate customers’ problems proactively and answer questions before they are asked.
+Understanding your customer’s journey can be an eye-opening experience.
 On the one hand, you might uncover some scary truths.
 But on the other hand, it could assure you that things are headed in the right direction.
-Examine each stage your customer is in at the moment, and look for potential roadblocks.
+Examine each stage your customer is in and look for potential roadblocks.
 Ask yourself and your business teams where they see potential challenges and make corrections to improve your customer's experience.

 Also read: Introducing Customer Satisfaction (CSAT) Survey for a Five-Star CX Program